Our Blog | The Intern Group | Internship Tips & Advice

 Written by Admin | Apr 23, 2021 11:16:26 AM

 While once quite rare, virtual internships are becoming increasingly popular.
 Top companies are offering remote options for full-time jobs and temporary placements alike, and odds are you’ll take on a remote role at some point in your career.
 Students and professionals who take on virtual internships are well-positioned for coveted roles, both in the office and outside of it.
-Remote placements ensure you gain real-time experience that is relevant to the cultural shift many industries and companies are making right now.
+Remote placements ensure you gain real-time experience relevant to the cultural shift many industries and companies are making.
 You’ll also gain a certain level of technological fluency, and be fully prepared to succeed in remote work in the future.
-That means it’s important to know how to list a virtual internship on your resume.
+That means it’s important to know how to list a virtual internship on your resume or CV so recruiters are drawn to the expertise they're looking for.

-Whether your traditional internship became virtual due to Covid-19 or your host organization has a flexible remote work policy, you need to know how to list a virtual internship on your resume.
+Whether your traditional internship became virtual due to COVID-19 or your host organization has a flexible remote work policy, you should know how to put a virtual internship on your resume.
 Of course, remote internships won’t be identical to their traditional counterparts.
 In some cases, that might mean taking a different approach in how you list a remote internship on your resume.
-This is especially true if you’re considering applying for jobs that are remote or have flexible work policies.
-The essential skills for a certain role are likely the same whether you’re working from your sofa or from an office.
-But there are also skills that allow you to be successful when working virtually.
-Not everyone has those skills or knows how to show them on a job application, so it’s important to highlight them on your resume.
+This is especially true if you’re considering applying for remote jobs or have flexible work policies.
+The essential skills for a certain role are likely the same whether you’re working from your sofa or an office.
+However, some skills allow you to be successful when working virtually.
+Not everyone has those skills or knows how to show them on a job application, so it’s important to highlight them on your resume to ensure you stand out to recruiters.

-Here are 6 things to keep in mind to highlight your virtual internship on a resume:
+Here are 6 things to keep in mind to highlight your virtual internship on a resume or CV:

 1. Use data to demonstrate success